1848: the year of revolutions

-Television presenter and historian Dan Snow takes a look at the similarities between 1848, a year that saw a number of violent revolutions break out across the world, and the recent unrest in Syria
+Television presenter and historian Dan Snow takes a look at the similarities between 1848, a year that saw a number of violent revolutions break out across the world, and the 21st-century unrest in Syria

 Many had seen it coming.
 “I believe that right now we are sleeping on a volcano", warned a French politician, "can you not sense... that the earth is trembling....?
 Can you not feel... the wind of revolution in the air?”

 The British Prime Minister warned that the “oppressive and suffocating” regimes, faced an “explosion”.
 “Just as certainly as would a boiler that was hermetically sealed and deprived of an outlet for steam.”
 Across a continent, regimes relied not on consent but coercion.
 Absolutism, said one revolutionary, “dulls our nerves and paralyses our spirit.”
 Another writer noted that his government’s power rested simply on “a forest of bayonets”.

 In January the first crowds gathered to demand reform – barricades went up, and within hours the news was transmitted to millions.
 Like a virus, the unrest leapt from host to host.
 Encouraged by what they saw and heard, crowds turned out in cities thousands of miles apart to demand votes, jobs, constitutions and their human rights.

 Governments were caught utterly unaware, paralysed they watched helplessly as troops refused to fire on crowds.
 Ministers fell, kings fled.
 The year was 1848, and if you think 2011 has been turbulent, it has a long way to go before it matches the seismic events of 1848, the Year of Revolutions.